ShaharBenIshay/Linear-Quanitization-Deep-Learning-Models/README.md

 2. Calculate scaling factor (S)
 3. Calculate  zero point (Z)
 4. Use S and Z to fill the rest of the the values following a linear mapping.
-5. Store params with INT8 AND in inference time (test time) use dequanitization to avoid precision loss.
+5. Store params with INT8 and in inference time (test time) use dequanitization to avoid precision loss.

+dequanitization: If we want to go back to FP32, we can use the linear relationship that we used to quantize the original values.

 here is an image that explain what does the quanitization process is all about: